 Mapping the crimes

-Five species of Asian big cats are currently listed on Appendix I of CITES, prohibiting international trade in their parts and derivatives: tiger (Panthera tigris), leopard (Panthera pardus), snow leopard (Panthera uncia), clouded leopard (Neofelis nebulosa) and Asiatic lion (Panthera leo persica)*.
+Five species of Asian big cats are currently listed so that international trade in their parts and derivatives is prohibited: tiger, leopard, snow leopard, clouded leopard and Asiatic lion*.

-Tigers and snow leopards are listed as endangered on the IUCN Red List, while clouded leopards are listed as vulnerable and leopards as near-threatened.
+Tigers and snow leopards are listed as endangered, while clouded leopards are listed as vulnerable and leopards as near-threatened.
 There are fewer than 4,000 tigers, an estimated 4,000-6,000 snow leopards and 10,000 clouded leopards left in the wild.
 The global population estimate for the leopard is uncertain; however, it is almost certainly the most commonly recorded Asian big cat species in seizures.
 All four of the species’ population trends are decreasing, with a recent marked increase in the trade in clouded leopards in the illegal wildlife trade.